According to a local anthropologist, "the tallness and massive build of skeletons" indicate their Viking background.

 Moździoch also says that their findings are consistent with their concept of Norman connection to the burials and church because those they found buried in the cemetery had a “lighter shade of skin, hair, and eyes compared to the then dominant communities in Sicily.”

-Next, read about Viking facts that reveal history’s most misunderstood civilization.
+After learning about this archaeological discovery, read about Viking facts that reveal history’s most misunderstood civilization.
 Then, take a look inside the grisly phenomenon of coffin births.